Carlos Delgado (footballer, born 1990): Valencia

-On 12 June 2012, Delgado signed a two-year contract with Valencia CF, being initially a part of the B team setup in the third tier.
+On 12 June 2012, Delgado signed a two-year contract with Valencia CF, being initially a part of the B-side setup in the third tier.
 He made his debut for Mestalla on 26 August against Gimnàstic de Tarragona and, the following month, was called up to train with the main squad by manager Mauricio Pellegrino due to Ricardo Costa's injury; on the 29th, he was an unused substitute for a La Liga game against Real Zaragoza.

 Delgado made his competitive debut for the Che on 2 October 2012, playing the full 90 minutes in a 2–0 home defeat of Lille OSC in the group stage of the UEFA Champions League.

 Leganés

-On 8 August 2014, Delgado joined CD Leganés who had recently promoted to the Segunda División.
+On 8 August 2014, Delgado joined CD Leganés who had recently promoted to Segunda División.
 He made his debut for the club on 23 November, starting in a 1–0 away loss against CD Mirandés.

-After appearing in only 13 competitive matches, Delgado was released.
+After appearing in 13 competitive matches, Delgado was released.

 Recreativo and Albacete

 On 2 August 2015, Delgado signed a one-year deal with Recreativo de Huelva of the third division.
-On 28 June 2016 he moved to fellow league side Albacete Balompié, and achieved promotion to division two as captain.
+On 28 June 2016 he moved to Albacete Balompié in the same league, and achieved promotion to division two as captain.

 Later career

 On 16 July 2018, free agent Delgado agreed to a three-year contract with third-tier CD Castellón.
-One year later, he was loaned to Indian Super League franchise Odisha FC.
+One year later, he was loaned to Indian Super League club Odisha FC.

-Delgado spent the 2021–22 season with CD Atlético Baleares in the newly-created Primera División RFEF.
+Delgado spent the 2021–22 season with CD Atlético Baleares in the newly created Primera División RFEF.
 In June 2022 he returned to Odisha, reuniting with manager Josep Gombau.
-He made his official debut on 17 August, in a 6–0 rout of NorthEast United FC in the Durand Cup.
+He made his second debut on 17 August, in a 6–0 rout of NorthEast United FC in the Durand Cup.